-Eastern charm and ancient history meet luxury and superb hotels in Xi’an.
-The vibrant markets that sell the freshest of tasty dishes to delight any foodie are the perfect place to relax after a trip round the famous Xi’an landmarks.
-If Xi’an isn’t on your bucket list yet, you’re missing a trick!
+Eastern charm and ancient history meet luxury and superb hotels in Xian China.
+Vibrant markets selling the freshest of tasty dishes to delight any foodie are the perfect place to relax after a trip around the most famous Xi’an landmarks.
+If this exciting Chinese city isn’t on your bucket list yet, you’re missing a trick!

 Two Iconic Xi’an Landmarks

-Xi’an is a history lovers dream, packed with significant ancient sites.
-Two of the most imposing and most accessable landmarks are the ancient Bell Tower and Drum Tower.
+Xi’an is a history lover’s dream, packed with significant ancient sites.
+Two of the most imposing and most accessible Xi’an landmarks are the ancient Bell and Drum Towers.
 Located slap bang in the middle of the medieval walled city, you can stroll up close to them and take all the photos you want.
 And the best part is, it’s totally free.

 The only time you’ll have to pay is if you decide you also want to go inside them.
 If you do, it’s only CNY50 to go inside both towers (or CNY30 for each tower) but you can get beautiful pictures and a good understanding of their purpose from outside.

 As a (church) bell-ringer, I love bell-towers and there are plenty to see in China.
 Chinese bell towers are rather different though to those in Christian churches because the ringers use a long pole to strike a static bell suspended from a frame.
 Not at all like climbing up inside a dusty old tower to ring bells using ropes, but no doubt just as much skill is needed.